teacher-aj/HeschelCS/README.md

             1. economics,
             1. government,
             1. literature, and
-            1. history.
+            1. science.

      But if you end up really liking it, I hope it sparks a greater interest in computer science in general.
+But even if you don't, I hope it can give you some practicial skills to use in the field that you may be interested in.

 **Primary Learning Objectives:**